Cushing’s Syndrome

 How are Cushing’s disease and syndrome treated?

 If a tumor is causing Cushing’s syndrome, your healthcare provider will surgically remove it from your pituitary gland.
 This type of surgery is usually successful.
 Radiation treatments are sometimes used after surgery to lower the risk that the tumor will come back.
-You’ll need to take a cortisol replacement medicine after the tumor is removed because it will take your body some time before it starts producing normal amounts of cortisol.
+You’ll need to take a cortisol replacement medicine after the tumor is removed.
+This is because it will take your body some time before it starts producing normal amounts of cortisol.
 Most people only need to take the cortisol replacement medicine for a few months, but it could take up to year.
-In rare cases, people who have had surgery to remove a tumor that was causing Cushing’s syndrome never regain normal cortisol levels and must therefore continue to take the cortisol replacement medicine.

 59041